8 Things you can do in Belfast that you can’t do anywhere else

 Belfast is a unique place, and we wouldn’t have it any other way.

-2. Chat to random strangers
+2. Chat to new people

 Nicest thing about Belfast is people's friendliness.
 Everyone's so chatty.